plpxsk/rag-lette/README.md

 Use AWS Bedrock for a fully AWS-native RAG stack: Bedrock for embeddings and generation, LanceDB on S3 for vector storage.
 No third-party API keys — auth is via the standard AWS credential chain (IAM roles, `~/.aws/credentials`, environment variables, etc.).

+> **Note:** Chunking is still performed locally by rag-lette (`--chunk basic` or `--chunk unstructured`).
+For a fully end-to-end AWS-managed pipeline — where AWS handles chunking, embedding, and retrieval — [Amazon Bedrock Knowledge Bases](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html) is the native option (not yet implemented).

 ### Prerequisites

 - AWS account with [Bedrock model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) enabled for your chosen models